-He did.
-Exactly 29 days after I met him, 15 days after he professed his love for me.
+She was right.
+He did, precisely twenty-nine days after I met him, fifteen days after he professed his love for me.
 My heart was his to break pretty much immediately.
-I didn't offer it to him until fourteen days later, about forty-five seconds after he texted me the words "I love you Sarah."
+I didn't offer it to him until fourteen days later, about forty-five seconds after he sent me a text with the words I love you, Sarah.
 Forty-five seconds was how long it took me to catch my breath.
-That text still remains in my phone.
+That text remains on my phone.
 I lost count of the number of times I tried to delete it.
 I just couldn't do it.
 I needed those words.
 They were all I had of him.

 Hopeless romantic?
 Yes, that's me, Sarah Ann Horton, romance writer.
 Aspiring writer, I should say; Liberal Arts major, English Literature and Creative Writing emphasis; romance fanatic.
-Jane Austen, Emily Bronte, Charlotte Bronte, Margaret Mitchell, Nicholas Sparks — all my mentors.
+Jane Austen, Emily Bronte, Charlotte Bronte, Margaret Mitchell, Nicholas Sparks — they were all my mentors.
 Titanic, Romeo and Juliet, PS I Love You, Love Story, The Young Victoria — all top my list of favorite movies.
 Yes, tragic romance.
 How fitting.

 It was his detachment that first attracted me to him.
 Okay, maybe it was the beautiful body and incredible good looks.
 They were hard to ignore.
 But there were other hunks on campus.
 This hunk had a mysteriousness about him that made me want to get to know him, to learn more about him.
 The other just made me want to crawl into his bed.
 Often.

 Don't get me wrong.
 I wasn't a dog.
 I received my share of glances, turned heads.
 I'd dated handsome guys.
 But, I was no Angelina Jolie.
-Guys like this one only bothered with the "Jolies", not the Sarah Hortons.
+Guys like this one only bothered with the "Jolies," not the Sarah Hortons.